anirudhasj441/pr6-cloud-ide/README.md

 # DEVIL EDITOR

-The "DEVIL EDITOR" is a cloud-based Integrated Development Environment (IDE) that enables users to write, edit, and execute code directly from a web browser without needing to install any compilers or development software.
+Devil Editor is an entirely web-based Integrated Development Environment (IDE) that enables users to write, edit, and execute code directly from a web browser without needing to install any compilers or development software.

 ## Features